Orion-ZA/Orion-Docs/docs/10-database-schema.md

 - **Simplicity**: Firebase Hosting provides a straightforward deployment process with CDN support, ideal for a web-based hiking app launched today.
 - **Performance**: Global CDN and SSL ensure fast, secure access for users across regions.
 - **Cost-Effectiveness**: Free tier with generous limits suits a prototype or small-scale project, with pay-as-you-go scaling for growth.
-- **AWS Hosting Context**: While AWS offers robust options, Firebase Hosting simplifies initial deployment and integrates natively with Firebase services, aligning with the current Firebase database choice as of 10:32 PM SAST on Friday, August 29, 2025.

-This setup leverages Firebase's strengths for a dynamic, user-driven application, with room to scale or integrate AWS services later if needed.